Jenny Margetts: Foster parent

-Personal life and death
+Personal life

-Jenny married Gordon Margetts, owner of a mobile welding business, in 1960.
+In 1960, she married Gordon Margetts, owner of a mobile welding business.
 They had three children.

-After completing a 2-year business program at McTavish Business College, one of Jenny's first jobs was as office manager for the newly formed Alberta Native Communications Society, whose mandate was to produce and provide communications of all media (print, radio, TV, film) from an Indigenous perspective to the Indigenous peoples of Alberta.
+After completing a 2-year business program at McTavish Business College, one of her first jobs was as office manager for the newly formed Alberta Native Communications Society, whose mandate was to produce and provide communications of all media (print, radio, television, film) from an Indigenous perspective to the Indigenous peoples of Alberta.
 She was fired from the position after she challenged the men who ran the organization.
-She later said, “It was then and there that I decided to fight and grow...I discovered that Native women were just going nowhere.
-They weren't taken seriously.”
+She later said, "It was then and there that I decided to fight and grow...I discovered that Native women were just going nowhere.
+They weren't taken seriously."
 She later worked as a case worker for a social service organization, and for five years was self-employed in a family business.

 Her volunteer work was as important to her as her paid work.
 She was instrumental in setting up and coordinating the Awasis Program under the Edmonton Public School Board and chaired the Sacred Circle Committee, was a board member of the Alberta Status of Women Action Committee, and a volunteer leader for the Girl Guides of Canada.
 She served on the Ad Hoc Committee on Cree Languages at the University of Alberta, the Ad Hoc Committee on Family Violence through the federal government, and a Task Force Member on Native Children with the Department of Indian Affairs and Northern Development.
 Moreover, she was a founder of Indian Rights for Indian Women and active at both provincial and national levels.